From 30th March vehicle owners will be granted a six-month exemption from MOT testing.

 - Grant Shapps, Transport Secretary

-The new legislation will come into immediate effect for 12 months from 30th March 2020.
+The new legislation came into effect for 12 months from 30th March 2020.
 Until this date, drivers will still need to get their vehicle(s) tested as usual if they need to use them.
 However, if drivers cannot attend an MOT that’s due because of self-isolation, the Department for Transport is working with insurers and the police to ensure people are not penalised unfairly.

 The Government will be making regular updates to ensure all drivers are clear on the current situation.
 Click here to view the latest information.